 If you take a medication that contains a prohibited substance and then are tested, you could face a ban from sport.

 Sometimes you may have no option but to take a medication that contains a prohibited substance.

 If you find yourself in this situation you must seek additional advice on whether you need to apply for a Therapeutic Use Exemption (TUE).

 What you should do

-- Repeat checks on existing and new medications as sometimes manufacturers change the ingredients they use, and the status of substances (whether they are banned or not) can change.
+Repeat checks on existing and new medications as sometimes manufacturers change the ingredients they use, and the status of substances (whether they are prohibited or not) can change.

 Where to go for further advice

 If you have any questions on your medication, then you are able to contact the Science & Medicine team at UKAD via email on email@example.com.